Lewis-Seiden/Lewis-Seiden.github.io/docs/index.md

 - Developed and maintained backend using C++ templates to allow trajopt problem to be solved using either CasADi or Sleipnir nonlinear solver.
 - Contributions include obstacle support, heuristics to improve trajectory generation efficiency, keybinds and other ux improvements.

+## Work Experience

+### Mentoring

+Mentor for elementary and middle school robotics teams.
+Aug 2021-Dec 2022

+- Taught new programmers and engineers using Java or Scratch.

+### aCADemy Summer Camp

+Lead
+June 2023

+- Organized other high school students to make presentations and materials for teaching CAD using Onshape to middle schoolers.
+- Created and delivered presentations and self-paced teaching.

 ## Education

 ### Piedmont High School